pratinav/dsmun17.com/committees/unhrc.md

 Moreover, I expect my delegates to be actively involved in the unmoderated caucuses and play important roles in leading their respective blocs.
 More than just a formal debate, Model United Nations is about acquiring the subtle nuances of diplomacy.
 Finally- but most importantly- I expect my delegates to have fun this weekend and learn because there’s always more to DSMUN than you would imagine!

-This year, the agendas that will be discussed in HRC are :
+This year, the agendas that will be discussed in HRC are:

-Protection of the rights of sex workers.
+- Protection of the rights of sex workers.
-Safeguarding the rights of the Rohingya muslims in Myanmar.
+- Safeguarding the rights of the Rohingya muslims in Myanmar.

 Looking forward to meeting you!

 Regards,